MycroftAI/documentation/docs/using-mycroft-ai/customizations/tts-engine.md

 ### Mycroft Configuration

 First, check the [list of available voices and languages](https://docs.aws.amazon.com/polly/latest/dg/voicelist.html).
-Note that Polly does not provide a separate `langauge` attribute like other TTS options.
+Note that Polly does not provide a separate `language` attribute like other TTS options.
 The language is determined by which voice is chosen.

 Then, install the `boto3` python module in the Mycroft virtual environment: